AP Glossary

 Linked Progressive

-A progressive jackpot fed by multiple machines, causing faster meter growth than standalone progressives.
-Linked progressives across a bank of machines or an entire casino floor reach +EV thresholds more quickly.
+A progressive jackpot fed by multiple machines, causing faster jackpot growth than standalone progressives.
+Linked progressives across a bank of machines or an entire casino floor reach player-favorable thresholds more quickly.

 Progressive Jackpot